Whether you’re a business owner, a job seeker sending out résumés, or a writer trying to break into the ‘big time,’ you will appreciate this post.

 Here’s what happened

-The instant an ‘office’ file opens on a different computer, that printer’s coding takes over.
-It can mess up your file, big time.
+The instant a file opens on a different computer, that printer’s coding takes over.
+It can mess up your work, big time.

 The new printer may not recognize a font.